 Intern at Cave Canem

 Cave Canem internships provide students and life-long learners with opportunities to gain knowledge of the ins-and-outs of arts administration and to become better acquainted with the thriving literary scene of New York City and beyond.
 Interns assist with marketing, programs, research and administrative projects.
 Candidates should be enthusiastic about poetry, be able to work independently, be computer literate and have undergraduate or graduate experience in English, African American Studies, creative writing, journalism, communications or business administration.
-Unless otherwise stated, interns are expected to work a minimum of twelve-fifteen hours per week for a period of at least 2.5 months.
+Unless otherwise stated, interns are expected to work a minimum of fifteen hours per week for a period of at least sixteen weeks.
 Academic credit is available.

 Interested candidates should e-mail a resume and a cover letter to Executive Director Nicole Sealey at nsealey[at]ccpoets[dot]org.
 In the subject line of your e-mail, please indicate which internship you wish to be considered for.